krahets/hello-algo/docs-en/chapter_array_and_linkedlist/linked_list.md

     n3.next = &n4;
     ```

-An array is one cohesive variable, for instance, the array nums includes elements like nums[0], nums[1], and so on, whereas a linked list is made up of several distinct node objects.  **We typically identify a linked list by its head node**, for example, the linked list in the previous code snippet is referred to as `n0`.
+An array is one cohesive variable, for instance, the array nums includes elements like nums[0], nums[1], and so on, whereas a linked list is made up of several distinct node objects. **We typically refer to a linked list by its head node**, for example, the linked list in the previous code snippet is referred to as `n0`.

 ### Inserting a Node

 Inserting a node into a linked list is straightforward.
-As depicted in Figure 4-6, let's assume we aim to insert a new node P between two adjacent nodes n0 and n1.  **This can be achieved by simply modifying two node references (pointers)**, resulting in a time complexity of $O(1)$.
+As shown in Figure 4-6, let's assume we aim to insert a new node `P` between two adjacent nodes `n0` and `n1`. **This can be achieved by simply modifying two node references (pointers)**, resulting in a time complexity of $O(1)$.

-By comparison, inserting an element into an array has a time complexity of $O(n)$, which becomes less efficient when dealing with large datasets.
+By comparison, inserting an element into an array has a time complexity of $O(n)$, which becomes less efficient when dealing with large data volumes.

 ![Linked List Node Insertion Example](linked_list.assets/linkedlist_insert_node.png)